The marketing trends in 2021 that will actually impact the way you work

 The biggest trends that will impact digital marketing channels

-We asked our channel specialists to give us their predictions for the year ahead
+For more specific recommendations for our core disciplines we asked our specialists to give us their predictions for the year ahead:

 Moving forward, consumers will likely be more aware of how they are being targeted and more likely to react negatively if they feel they are being directly targeted by an ad – which means advertisers should 1) be careful about how they communicate in their ad copy and 2) think about the level of over-retargeting across multiple channels.

-2. Paid Search with Senior Digital Advisor, Andreas Toth Arentoft
+Paid Search – Data Strategy Lead, Andreas Toth Arentoft

 Bidding on long-term value

-It has been a couple of years since Google started emphasising long-term value over short-term sales, but it is not until these last few months that out-of-the-box tools have been made available.
-The new ‘New Customer Acquisition’ feature for Smart Shopping allows marketers to focus on sales investments towards new customers.
-However, it is still very new and simplistic and will not fit all businesses – some marketers will still need to build custom models and strategically use target/targeting settings to truly bid towards long-term value.
+It has been a couple of years since Google started emphasising long-term value over short-term sales, but it is not until these last few months that out-of-the box tools have been made available.
+The new “New Customer Acquisition” feature for Smart Shopping allows marketers to focus sales investments towards new customers.
+However, it is still very new and simplistic and will not fit all businesses – so some marketers will still need to build custom models and strategically use target/targeting settings to truly bid towards long-term value.

 Going into 2021, marketers will be able to use data to steer the algorithm towards what is meaningful value for the company.
 Whether that is helping solve over-stock issues or focus investments towards new customer acquisition.
 Data modelling and engineering will be really critical for marketers to align the signals given to algorithms with the business goals and marketers need to be confident in bidding towards expected value or partial value (micro-conversion, expected CLV etc.).
 Or else they will be stuck fulfilling short-term needs.